Toroidal Grothendieck rings and cluster algebras: Further possible developments

-In the proof of Theorem \ref{thm:toroidaliso} we have written a toroidal version of the $T$-system, using truncated $ (q,\infty)$-characters in the category $ \mathscr{C}_1$ in types ADE.
+In the proof of Theorem \ref{thm:toroidaliso} we have written a toroidal version of certain $T$-system relations in types $ADE$, using truncated $ (q,\infty)$-characters in the category $ \mathscr{C}_1$.
 We would like to give a general formulation of toroidal $T$-systems for all simply-laced Lie algebras, in the toroidal Grothendieck ring $\mathscr{K}_{\infty}$.
 The case of $\overline{\mathfrak{g}} = sl_2$ has been analyzed in Section \ref{sec:casesl2}.
-However issues arise with an explicit description of the classes of Kirillov-Reshetikhin modules when $ \overline{\mathfrak{g}}$ is of type $D,E$, because of the lack of the thinness property.